Exscientia/physicsml/docs/source/pages/philosophy/philosophy.md

 PhysicsML is a package for all physics based/related models.
 It covers the five main pillars of machine learning and is tailored to models that act on 3d point clouds.

-By building on top of ``molflux`` (TODO: LINK), PhysicsML provides complete and self-contained access to the whole machine learning ecosystem to enable you to build machine learning models from scratch.
+By building on top of [``molflux``](https://exscientia.github.io/molflux/index.html), PhysicsML provides complete and self-contained access to the whole machine learning ecosystem to enable you to build machine learning models from scratch.

 ## The Standard API